Testing homogeneity in dynamic discrete games in finite samples: Setup

 We begin by describing the dynamic discrete game under consideration.
 We observe the outcome of $n$ markets in which $J$ players choose actions over $T $ time periods.
 Our setup allows for $J=1$, i.e., single-agent problems, or $J>1$, i.e., multiple-agent games.
 This paper's inference results are valid for all finite $n$, $ T $, and $ J $.

-We consider a setup in which the observed actions and state variables are discretely distributed, which is common in the dynamic discrete choice literature.
+We consider a setup in which the observed actions and state variables are discretely distributed.
+This is common in the dynamic discrete choice literature, where the state and action variables are often naturally discrete or discretized by the researcher.
 For every market $i=1,\ldots ,n$ and period $t=1,\ldots ,T$, let $A_{i,t}$ be the random variable that specifies the actions chosen by the players in market $i$ and period $t$, and let $S_{i,t}$ be the random variable that specifies the state variable of market $i$ and period $t$.
+We use $\mathcal{S}$ to denote the common support of $S_{i,t}$ and $\mathcal{A}$ to denote the common support of $A_{i,t}$.
 We define the following $n\times T$ matrices:

 In this notation, the data are then given by